siberianfox/tinygwiki/TinyG-Updating-Firmware.md

 Please note that you will need to **"right click, save as"** to save this file properly.
 Failure to do so will introduce a corrupted firmware download.

 ###Dev Branch
 The last branch is the `dev` branch.
 In the spirit of completeness we are mentioning the `dev` branch.
-This branch is in the state of **all bets are off**.  **The `dev` branch should be assumed that it will instantly break your machine or ruin any work on your CNC. ** Therefore we provide NO links for the `tinyg.hex` dev brach firmware file.
+This branch is in the state of **all bets are off**.  **The `dev` branch should be assumed that it will instantly break your machine or ruin any work on your CNC. ** Therefore we provide NO links for the `tinyg.hex` dev branch firmware file.

 Once you have downloaded you the firmware of your choice you can move on to [firmware updating methods](https://github.com/synthetos/TinyG/wiki/_preview#firmware-updating-methods).